 Options contracts are for stocks, which means that they can trade both up and down in price movements of a company’s shares.

 Futures options trading is less popular than traditional options trading because it involves higher risk levels.
-Futures options trading has high leverage but also more risk.
+Futures options trading has a high leverage ratio, but also more risk.

 You can also use options to trade futures options, which is called a straddle or spread.